The Coshocton Ohio Hot Air Balloon Festival ~ June 8, 9, & 10, 2017

 Balloon Name: Bohica

 Trivia: Sean is the owner of Askren Air, the premier hot air balloon company in southwest Ohio.
-This is Sean’s 27th year flying in Coshocton and he can’t wait to return.
-Sean has logged over 2000 hours in a hot air balloon and serves as the safety officer at the Field of Flight in Battle Creek, MI and the Great Texas Balloon Race.
-He enjoys being Jim Birk’s and Patty Cramer’s slave at those events.
+Sean loves to fly over the hills and valleys of Coshocton.
+He has logged over 2000 hour in a hot air balloon and serves as the safety officer at the Field of Flight in Battle Creek, MI and the Great Texas Balloon Race.
+Sean loves being Jim Birk's and Patty Cramer's gopher at those events.

 Pilot: Meredith Bennett